Agile Development Methodology: MVP Strategies and Best Practices

 Pros and Cons of Each Methodology

 • Pros: It is highly adaptive, promotes incremental delivery, and continuously integrates customer feedback, which is crucial for iterating on an MVP.
+This makes Agile an excellent method to consider for MVP development services for start-ups

 • Cons: Can be less predictable in terms of timeline and budget, which might challenge some project scopes and stakeholder expectations.